peritext/peritext/specification/sections/doc-tech.md

 That's why we should separate "resources" and "resources contextualization" through "contextualizers" in peritext's conceptual model.

-"Resources" are of several types :
+"Resources" are of several types, that can be sorted into three broad categories :

 * **bibliographical records** : books, documents, ...
 * **data/media** source metadata : images, video, tables, ... which have invariant information (owner, technical information, way to retrieve it)
 * **entities (or glossary entries)** : bound to notions, persons, places, ... these are "things" cited in the document.

-They are handled in very different way when featured in sections, but described with the same type of syntax, extended from the BibTeX standard.
+They are handled in very different ways when featured in sections, but described with the same type of syntax, extended from the BibTeX standard.

 Then, they are called inside the document through what I chose to call 'countextualizer', which is a way of specifying how it should be displayed.
 The conjunction of a resource, a contextualizer and a anchoring point inside the contents constitute a "contextualization".